A brief background about Kendra

 Kendra developed an interest in market research during her Bachelors degree in Fashion Communication and Promotion.
 Following her graduation, she continued her studies through a Masters by Research degree, examining; Uniqueness, The Self and Luxury Fashion Brand Congruence.

-Kendra is our BrandVision Project Manager.
-BrandVision is Vision One’s pioneering brand tracking research tool.
+Kendra is our BrandVision Client Success Manager BrandVision is Vision One’s pioneering brand tracking research tool.
 Unlike other traditional brand tracking metrics, our innovative approach uniquely focuses on the Key Performance Indicators and metrics that drive growth.
-Kendra's passion for Vision One and BrandVision is clear to see, and enjoys working with many of our 'fabulous' brand tracking clients across multiple markets and sectors.
+Kendra's passion for Vision One and BrandVision is clear to see and enjoys working with many of our 'fabulous' brand tracking clients across multiple markets and sectors.

 Additionally, Kendra is currently exploring market trends and developing her skills as a futurist.
 As part of this, Kendra is to follow cultural trends and current news across the sectors in order to explore how this may affect future trends across a range of sectors.
 Kendra uses a combination of tools to ensure any early indicators of change are identified - essential for any business looking for success now or in the future!

 As an insight agency, we know how important people are, so regardless of whether you are a new or long-term client our team are always on hand and happy to help in any way they can.

 Kendra is no different and really enjoys helping clients drive change where possible.